 In a more technical sense, volatility is the comparison between a stock (or the market’s) average performance, and whether or not it is under- or over-performing.
 To do this, you would use indicators such as a standard deviation, beta, or other analysis measures.

 Stock volatility isn’t necessarily good or bad—it’s part of a regular market and should be expected.
 However, depending on your trading strategy, it could be beneficial or hurt your portfolio.
 If you’re a long-term investor, you probably don’t want to see volatility negatively affect your portfolio.

-However, if you’re a day trader, volatility gives you a chance to make quick profits on rapid price movement.
+However, if you’re a day trader, volatility gives you a chance to make big profits on rapid price movement.
 Since day traders buy and sell stock in a single day, they are not holding onto the stock and aiming for long-term growth, which lets them take advantage of short-term price movement.

 Factors that Affect Stock Volatility

-News is one of the biggest factors of market volatility—and what we do best here at Benzinga Pro.
+News is one of the biggest influencers of market volatility—and what we do best here at Benzinga Pro.
 Whether it is politics, weather, acquisitions, clinical trials, product expansion, or other major news, it can affect certain stocks, sectors, and even the overall market.

-For example, when the coronavirus (COVID-19) started to spread worldwide, the overall market saw poor returns, and even trading halts.
+Let’s take the pandemic for example, when the coronavirus (COVID-19) started to spread worldwide, the overall market saw poor returns, and even trading halts.
 Biotech and pharmaceutical stocks usually see volatility during clinical trial result announcements, FDA approvals and other related events.